-The U.S. Department of Agriculture-Natural Resources Conservation Service (USDA-NRCS) Wetland Reserve Program uses dispersed water management, focusing on obtaining easements over private lands.
+The United States Department of Agriculture-Natural Resources Conservation Service (USDA-NRCS) Wetland Reserve Program uses dispersed water management, focusing on obtaining easements over private lands.
 The restoration design of these projects is to rehydrate drained wetlands and retain more water on the landscape.
-The SFWMD has executed an agreement with USDA-NRCS staff to assist in expediting these projects.
+The South Florida Water Management District (SFWMD) has executed an agreement with USDA-NRCS staff to assist in expediting these projects.

 The objective of the Northern Everglades Payment for Environmental Services component is to implement a market-based approach to obtain water and nutrient retention services.
-The SFWMD implements the program in collaboration with the Florida Department of Agriculture and Consumer Services (FDACS), FDEP, and USDA-NRCS through a solicitation and contracting process.
-Currently, \$10.5 million is planned for project costs within SFWMD's FY 2012 through 2016 budgets.
-Although none of the initial projects submitted in response to the SFWMD's first solicitation (summer 2011) are located directly within the Caloosahatchee Estuary Watershed, the projects north of Lake Okeechobee help reduce excess and regulatory releases to the estuaries.
-The SFWMD anticipates future solicitations will include sites within the Caloosahatchee Estuary Watershed.
+The SFWMD implements the program in collaboration with the Florida Department of Agriculture and Consumer Services (FDACS), the Florida Department of Environmental Protection (FDEP), and USDA-NRCS through a solicitation and contracting process.
+Currently, \$10.5 million is planned for project costs within SFWMD's Fiscal Year (FY) 2012 through 2016 budgets.
+Although none of the initial projects submitted in response to the SFWMD's first solicitation (summer 2011) are located directly within the Caloosahatchee Estuary watershed, the projects north of Lake Okeechobee help reduce excess and regulatory releases to the estuaries.
+The SFWMD anticipates future solicitations will include sites within the Caloosahatchee Estuary watershed.
 The program will expand based on initial solicitation results.